-Black Feminist in Public is a brand new collection of conversations between innovative black women and Janell Hobson, a Ms. Student.
-The latter’s work makes a specialty of the intersections of history, modern lifestyle, and representations of women of African descent.
+Black Feminist in Public is a new collection of conversations between innovative black women and Janell Hobson, a Ms. Student.
+The latter’s work specializes in the intersections of history, modern lifestyle, and representations of women of African descent.

 Tanisha C. Ford is a rising academic celebrity and black feminist public pupil who works at the intersection of African American history and the cloth way of life, especially fashion and style.
 The writer, critic, and companion professor at the University of Delaware has two books on black beauty and fashion that came out this year: Kwame Braithwaite: Black is Beautiful and Dressed in Dreams: A Black Girl’s Love Letter to the Power of Fashion.
 Her first book, posted in 2015, is the award-prevailing Liberated Threads: Black Women, Style, and the Global Politics of Soul.